Māori in museums

-- This is an introductory level workshop which gives ATTTO trainees and representatives from small museums, art galleries, heritage organisations, the arts and cultural sector, iwi organisations a great opportunity to learn more about the role of Māori in museums.
+This is an introductory level workshop which gives ServiceIQ trainees and representatives from small museums, art galleries, heritage organisations and iwi organisations a great opportunity to learn more about the role of Māori in museums.

-- NB: If you are completing the ATTTO assessment on day two, you will need to be familiar with the content and concepts in the unit workbook before attending this session.
+Note: If you are completing the ServiceIQ assessment on Day 2, you will need to be familiar with the content and concepts in the unit workbook before attending this session.

 How do I sign up?

 - Please register early, using the booking button above.
 Places may be restricted if there is high demand.

 - If you have any questions, contact National Services Te Paerangi on or freephone 0508 NSTP HELP (0508 678 743).

 - Bring a pen and paper to take notes

 - Bring your lunch (morning & afternoon tea will be provided)